-4: DESIGN STREETS AND PUBLIC OPEN SPACES FOR THE WHOLE COMMUNITY also be located close to other community facilities and services to create community focused and connected areas as described above.
+4: DESIGN STREETS AND PUBLIC OPEN SPACES FOR THE WHOLE COMMUNITY designed to ensure that they can be used by a range of different people and for a range of activities.
+They can also be located close to other community facilities and services to create community focused and connected areas as described above.